RecList/reclist/README.rst

 * automated storage of results, with versioning, both in a local folder or on S3 in the cloud;

+* flexible, Python interface to declare tests-as-functions, and annotate them with `display_type` for automated charts;

-* pre-built connectors with popular experiment trackers (Neptune, Comet), and an extensible interface to add your own;
+* pre-built connectors with popular experiment trackers (e.g. Neptune, Comet), and an extensible interface to add your own;

 * reference implementations based on popular data challenges that used RecList.